ibm-cloud-docs/EventStreams/eventstreams155.md

    ```
    {: codeblock}

-   The storage within your {{site.data.keyword.messagehub}} instance is re-created using the key you created.
-The supplied key is used to perform envelope encryption.

-   The response to the support ticket confirms that your encryption is now enabled using your key and that the cluster is ready for use.
+   The {{site.data.keyword.Bluemix}} operations team will respond to your support ticket to confirm that your instance of {{site.data.keyword.Bluemix}} is now using a customer user-managed key

 ## Using a customer-managed key
 {: #using_encryption}